kodansha/docker-bedrock/README.md

 # Bedrock Bedrock

-This is a configured PHP Docker image as a bedrock environment for [Bedrock](https://roots.io/bedrock/) WordPress boilerplate.
+"Bedrock Bedrock" is a configured PHP Docker image as a bedrock environment for [Bedrock](https://roots.io/bedrock/) WordPress boilerplate.